Proposed Rates

 Rates are a primary source of revenue for the City of Busselton (City) and are imposed on all rateable land within its district so as to provide revenue to fund the services and facilities provided to residents, local businesses and visitors.

-All rateable land will have either a GRV valuation, for land that is predominantly used for non-rural purposes, or a UV valuation for land that is predominantly used for rural purposes.
-These valuations are provided by the Valuer General in accordance with the Valuation of Land Act 1978 and are usually revalued every 3 years for GRV and yearly for UV values.
+All rateable land will have either a Gross Rental Value (GRV) valuation, for land that is predominantly used for non-rural purposes, or an Unimproved (UV) valuation, for land that is predominantly used for rural purposes.
+These valuations are provided by the Valuer Generals Office (VGO) in accordance with the Valuation of Land Act 1978 and are usually revalued every 3 years for GRV and yearly for UV values.
+There has been a revaluation of all GRV’s and UV’s with average increases of 35.61% and 9.32% respectively.
+The new valuations will be effective from 1 July 2025 with the GRV average increases being:

 If there are any queries in relation to a property’s valuation, please refer to the VGO website at www.landgate.wa.gov.au/valuations or call their customer service on (08) 9273 7373 for more information.